Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Photons, collisions, ionization, and differentiation

-\activity{You can think of the optical depth as the mean number of absorbers within the cross-section along a photon's path from infinity to height $h$.
+\activity{{\em Show:} You can think of the optical depth as the mean number of absorbers within the cross-section along a photon's path from infinity to height $h$.
 The probability of suffering zero absorptions, and thus making it to $h$, is $\exp(-\tau)$.
 The intensity at $h$ is then an integral from infinity over the expected number of absorptions along the way.
 Combine that with Eq.~(\ref{eq:ionrate}) to derive Eqs.~(\ref{eq:optdepth}) and (\ref{eq:chapmanprofile}).} The peak of the profile is at unit optical depth, which depends on the mass of atmosphere above traversed by the energetic photon or particle.
 This corresponds to a fixed pressure level for a given angle of incidence.
 The depth of penetration into the atmosphere of a photon or particle in pressure coordinates therefore does not change with the gas temperature or the degree of thermal expansion.
 Even with the changing heating over the solar cycle or during a [magnetospheric] storm that might cause a thermal expansion of the atmospheric gas, that same radiation will still penetrate and produce heating or ionization at the same pressure level.
-The altitude associated with that pressure and the local number density would, of course, be different since they depend explicitly on gas temperature.'' \activity{A similar expression to Eq.~(\ref{eq:chapmanprofile}) derived for photons holds for energetic particles (from, say, 1\,keV/nucleon to 1\,GeV/nucleon) losing their energy when propagating into a relatively dense medium (from the Earth's magnetosphere into its atmosphere, from the solar corona into its chromosphere or photosphere, or from interplanetary space into a spacecraft hull).
-Such energetic particles can penetrate a medium up to a column density of a few grams per cm$^2$.
+The altitude associated with that pressure and the local number density would, of course, be different since they depend explicitly on gas temperature.'' \sactivity{$\circledS$ {\em Show:} A similar expression to Eq.~(\ref{eq:chapmanprofile}) derived for photons holds for energetic particles (from, say, 1\,keV/nucleon to 1\,GeV/nucleon) losing their energy when propagating into a relatively dense medium (from the Earth's magnetosphere into its atmosphere, from the solar corona into its chromosphere or photosphere, or from interplanetary space into a spacecraft hull).
+Typical solar energetic particles in the range of 10--100\,MeV can penetrate a medium up to a column density of a few grams per cm$^2$ (see, {\em e.g.}, \citep{2007ipep.book.....C} on energetic particles passing through matter; it shows that the collisional energy loss rate per unit column density (expressed, for example, as MeV/(g/cm$^2$) --~mainly caused by transfer to bound electrons of the target~-- for non-relativistic energies scales as $\sim (Z/A)z^2/E$ for a charge $z$ of the energetic particle with kinetic energy $E$ and for an atomic number $Z$ of the target with atomic weight $A$; the book can be found online at \href{https://library.oapen.org/handle/20.500.12657/50879}{https://library.oapen.org/handle/20.500.12657/50879}).
 Very roughly, estimate how far down that is into Earth's atmosphere, into the Martian atmosphere, into the solar lower atmosphere, and into an aluminum shell of a spacecraft.
-(See, {\em e.g.,} Sects.~H-II:1.6, H-II:13.4, and H-II:14.4.)}
+List all of the values you used and all the assumptions you make (you may have to look some things up on outside sources).
+Start by making the simplest assumptions: an isothermal stratified atmosphere for Earth, Mars, and the solar photosphere given a characteristic temperature and gravity, and a uniform density for an aluminium shell.
+Comment on the reasonableness of your answers.
+(For context, see, {\em e.g.,} Sects.~II:1.6, II:13.4, and II:14.4.) \mylabel{act:energeticpartpen} \solution{energeticpartpen}}